faresbakhit/ray.py/README.md

 If all goes okay you should have two new files in `dist` one of them is `ray.py-X.Y.X.tar.gz` (sdist) and the other is `ray.py-X.Y.Z-PLATFORM` (wheel)

-## How does this differs from other bindings?

-This bindings is 100% native written in C and statically linked with `libraylib` so the performance is very close to other popular python graphics libraries like pygame.
+## Rationale

-The motivation behinde this library was that other raylib bindings were very slow as they were all written in python using `ctypes` or tools like `cffi` which tends to slow down C calls so much so I decided to just write it all in C and see how it goes.
+Other Raylib bindings were slower than the popular graphics libraries in Python like pygame as they were written using `ctypes` or tools like `cffi` which leaves a lot of room for performance so I decided to write it all in C and see how it goes.

 ## License